Probabilistic Variational Causal Approach in Observational Studies: Introduction

 Let $X$ be a random variable that we are looking for its direct causal effect on the outcome variable $Y$.
 Also, let $Y=g(X,\Z)$, where $\Z$ is the random vector consisting of all other variables directly affecting $Y$.
 In general, we assume that the above equation is the last equation of an \textit{structural equation model} (SEM) (see Section \ref{SEMdefinition}).
-In this paper, we introduce a new generic causal framework capable of answering a wide variety of causal questions.
-Indeed, we provide a direct causal effect formula called probabilistic variational causal effect (PACE) satisfying some ideas and postulates (see Section~\ref{Ideas and Postulates}).
-PACE is defined as an integration of the \textit{total variation} of a function (see Section \ref{Total Variation}) and probability theory.
-The probabilistic part of PACE of $X$ on $Y$ is the natural availability of changing $X$ values given $\Z$.
-PACE has a parameter $d$ determining the degree of considering the natural availability of changing $X$ values.
-The lower values of $d$ refer to the scenarios for which rare cases are important.
-In contrast, with the higher values of $d$, our framework deals with the problems that are in nature probabilistic.
-Hence, instead of a single value for causal effect, we provide a causal effect vector by discretizing $d$.
-Also, we define some variations of PACE and investigate their properties (see Section \ref{PEACE, SPACE and APACE}).
-Further, we provide the positive and the negative PACEs to measure the positive and the negative causal changes of $Y$ by changing $X$ values while keeping $\Z$ constant.
-In fact, if we change the value of $X$ from $x$ to $x'$ ($x<x'$) while keeping $\Z$ constant, then for the positive change of $Y$, we say that we have a positive direct causal effect on $Y$.
-Similarly, the negative direct causal effect is defined.
-Furthermore, to deal with observational studies, we provide an identifiability criterion for PACE (see Section \ref{Identifiability of our Variational DCE Formulas}).
-We also explain how PACE could be used for calculating the causal effect of a random variable $W$ on $Y$ along some paths from $W$ to $Y$.
-To do so, the main idea is to replace the \textit{mediators} by their parents and update the SEM (see Section \ref{Variational DCS's for Indirect Causes}).
+In this paper, as a part of our methodology, we provide a direct causal effect metric called probabilistic variational causal effect (PACE) satisfying some ideas and postulates (see Section~\ref{Ideas and Postulates}).
+PACE is defined as an integration of the \textit{total variation} of a function (see Section~\ref{Total Variation}) and probability theory.
+The probabilistic part of the PACE of $X$ on $Y$ is the natural availability of changing $X$ values keeping $\Z$ constant.
+PACE has a parameter $d$ determining the degree for which we consider the natural availability of changing $X$ values.
+Lower values of \( d \) correspond to scenarios where rare cases are important.
+In contrast, higher values of \( d \) prioritize more frequent treatment values.
+Hence, rather than providing a single value for the direct causal effect, we offer a direct causal effect function that depends on the degree \( d \).
+Also, we define some variations of PACE and investigate their properties (see Section~\ref{PEACE, SPACE and APACE}).
+Additionally, we provide the positive and negative PACEs to measure the positive and negative causal changes in \( Y \) by incrementally changing the values of \( X \) while keeping \( \Z \) constant.
+In fact, if we change the value of \( X \) from \( x \) to \( x' \) (with \( x < x' \)) while keeping \( \Z \) constant, and observe an increase in \( Y \), we refer to this as a positive direct causal effect on \( Y \).
+Similarly, a negative direct causal effect is defined when \( Y \) decreases under the same conditions.
+Furthermore, as required for observational studies, we provide an identifiability criterion for PACE (see Section~\ref{Identifiability of our Variational DCE Formulas}).
+We define MEAN PACE as a normalized version of PACE, based on the weights that appear in the PACE metric.
+In general, if for a given \(\Z = \z\), the MEAN PACE from terms associated with more frequent (hypothetical) transitions between treatment levels outweighs the other terms, then MEAN PACE for \(\Z = \z\) increases as the degree \(d\) increases.
+Otherwise, it decreases.
+We also explain how PACE can be used to calculate the causal effect of a random variable \( W \) on \( Y \), even when \( W \) is not a direct cause of \( Y \), by considering specific paths from \( W \) to \( Y \).
+The main idea is to replace the \textit{mediators} with their parents and update the SEM (see Appendix \ref{indirect}).
+In Appendix \ref{matrix}, we go further and give matrix representations for PACE and its variations, and then we extend this idea to define more general variational direct effect metrics.
+In our variational causal metrics , we consider both the rarity and frequency of treatment values.
+However, in certain cases, a small segment of the population can heavily influence common causal metrics.
+In Section \ref{general}, to regulate the impact of these rare or frequent subpopulations, we propose a generalization of our DCE metrics.
+Additionally, we explore some extended concepts regarding the natural availability of changing treatment values.